tektutor/openshift-tekton-feb-2022/Day4/README.md

 firewall-cmd --reload
 ```

-## Executing the pipeline which shares files via PersistentVolume using Workspaces in Tekton
+## ⛹️‍♂️ Lab - Executing the pipeline which shares files via PersistentVolume using Workspaces in Tekton
 Delete your project in case it is already there to free up memory resources
 ```
 oc delete project jegan